gagandeepsinghkhanuja/Electrical-Load-Profile-Analysis-and-Peak-Load-Assessment-using-Stat-Modeling-of-New-England-region/README.md

 # Data Sources :
 The dataset consists of weather parameters, energy parameters and socio-economic parameters.

 [1] Energy Peak Load Data was obtained from the database of ISO-NE (ISO - New England) website which is an independent, non-profit Regional Transmission Organization (RTO) that oversees the operations of the New England's bulk electric power system and transmission lines.
-The dataset obtained was from this website 01-Jan-2011 to 31-Dec-2017.
+The dataset obtained was from 01-Jan-2011 to 31-Dec-2017.

 [2] Weather data was obtained from the National Digital Forecast Database maintained by National Oceanic and Atmospheric Administration (NOAA), beginning from 01-Jan-2011 to 31-Dec-2017.